Collector3/3D-Printable-Parts-Divider/README.md

 License:
 CC0 Public Domain.
-Using this for world domination is (still) allowed.
+Using this for world domination is allowed.
 More information [here](http://creativecommons.org/publicdomain/zero/1.0/).